rapsoj/hawaii-wildfire/data_cleaning/docs/student_guide.md

    from typing import Dict, Any

    class Cleaner(DataCleaner):
-   """This cleaner downloads and cleans my cool dataset."""
+   """This cleaner downloads and cleans my dataset."""

    ```
    def download_to_df(self) -> pd.DataFrame: